-Le Monde International School will open in the fall of 2018, on August 29th.
-We will offer Pre-K through 1st grade in both French and Spanish full-immersion.
-We will also offer 2nd through 4th grade in French.
-We will then add a grade each year with the goal to be Pre-K through 8th grade in both languages.
+Le Monde International School opened in the fall of 2018.
+We currently offer Pre-K through 4th grade in French immersion and Pre-K through 1st grade in Spanish immersion.
+We will add a grade each year with the goal to offer Pre-K through 8th grade in both languages.
 Fall 2019 will offer Pre-K through 5th grade in French and Pre-K through 2nd grade in Spanish.